Bank Notes Tax Act 1910: The act

-The Act imposed an annual tax of 10% on "all bank notes issued or re-issued by any bank in the Commonwealth after the commencement of this Act and not redeemed."
+The act imposed an annual tax of 10% on "all bank notes issued or re-issued by any bank in the Commonwealth after the commencement of this Act and not redeemed."
 The tax commenced in March 1911.

-In September 1910, the federal government had passed the Australian Notes Act 1910, which introduced an Australian national currency, the Australian pound, and, as part of the scheme, the objective of the Act was to end the use of private currency in Australia, which it had achieved.
+In September 1910, the federal government had passed the Australian Notes Act 1910, which introduced an Australian national currency, the Australian pound, and, as part of the scheme, the objective of the act was to end the use of private currency in Australia, which it had achieved.

 Legacy

-The Act was repealed by the Commonwealth Bank Act 1945, enacted by the Chifley Labor government, which instead imposed a fine for issuing a private currency.
-S.44(1) of the Reserve Bank Act 1959 now prohibits private and state currencies.
+The act was repealed by the Commonwealth Bank Act 1945, enacted by the Chifley Labor government, which instead imposed a fine for issuing a private currency.
+Section 44 of the Reserve Bank Act 1959 now prohibits private and state currencies.